Kirsten Mosher: Soul Mate 180° (The Other Side Is Here)

 About the Exhibition

-Antipodes, the parts of the earth diametrically opposite to each other, have been an important part of Kirsten Mosher’s work, which includes painting, sculpture, video, and text.
-Soul Mate 180° (The Other Side Is Here) was developed with support by LACMA’s Art + Technology Lab.
-Soul Mate 180° (The Other Side Is Here) is an installation composed of a sculpture and text.
+On view at LACMA from November 7, 2019 to February 25, 2020, Kirsten Mosher’s Soul Mate 180° (The Other Side Is Here) was an installation composed of a sculpture and text developed with support from LACMA’s Art + Technology Lab.
 The 1:1 scale sculpture was modeled after a wave in the Indian Ocean (on the opposite side of the Earth from LACMA).
-The realization of wave topography was based on data collected from an array of sources, including high resolution radar, ships, aircraft, satellites, and buoys.
+Antipodes, the parts of the earth diametrically opposite to each other, have been an important part of Mosher’s work, which includes painting, sculpture, video, and text.
+For the exhibition, the realization of wave topography was based on data collected from an array of sources, including high resolution radar, ships, aircraft, satellites, and buoys.
 The data was interpolated algorithmically and projected to reflect ocean and weather conditions at a specific place and time.

 About the Program